First Homemade CO2 Laser Built From Scratch

 Below is yet another example of how incompatible parts can be made to fit together.
 Once again, this is not part of the laser that this page covers, so the pictures are used as examples only.

-As you might have correctly guessed, the arrangment above was used in the construction of another laser project.
+As you might have correctly guessed, the arrangement above was used in the construction of another laser project.
 It is very close to what you will be doing (and what I did) for the laser that is covered on this page.
 Building up layers of tape and using multiple sized washers basically does one thing: it allows the large washers, which are really the most important part of the mirror mounts, to be custom fit and centered onto the electrodes and the actual resonator mirrors.
-The glass tube that serves as the actual laser bore will be the heart of the whole arrangment.
+The glass tube that serves as the actual laser bore will be the heart of the whole arrangement.
 You must design your laser around this glass tubing.
 The tube is the most important part.
 The tube can be anywhere from a few millimeters to 1 inch in diameter.
 Mine is about 1cm to 1/2" in ID.
 So after you first obtain some glass tubing, you will then need to obtain electrode 'pipes' that can be fit onto the ends of this tubing with reasonable effort.
 To better clarify, please refer to the pictures below.
 These pics show how the 'pipe' electrodes were custom fit onto the ends of the glass tubing, with mirror mount (washers) already in place.

 As you can see from these photographs, the tape spacer couples the glass tubing to the copper pipe.
 By looking at the cooling jacket, you can tell that these pics were made before the JB-weld was applied to the jacket.
 When I built this laser, I did not plan to make a website.
 As a result, I did not carefully photograph each step in sequence.
 This is why I am having to 'borrow' examples from other projects in order to provide a semi-complete illustration.
 I'll admit that this is not very well organized, but next time I will be able to plan beforehand, and take pictures of each step as I go for better clarity.
 I also made some mistakes in the construction of this first laser, and unfortunately these mistakes are included in the photos.
 The nylon washers are a good example of this.
 As a result, I must keep going back and forth between pictures of the actual laser, and pictures of something else that illustrates how it should be done.
 Please accept my apologies.